ArtBlocks/artblocks-contracts/README.md

 ### (required) configuring base contract setup

 1. Update the Core Contract to record the deployed minter as a whitelisted minter.
 This can be done by connecting to the contract via Etherscan (e.g. https://etherscan.io/address/0x28f2d3805652fb5d359486dffb7d08320d403240#writeContract) and using the `addMintWhitelisted` method.
-1. Update the render provider address (e.g. the Art Blocks address) to use a secure multi-sig wallet (e.g. https://gnosis-safe.io/app/#/safes/0x51cFD298b73e19ecAB5BE6c88438bE3922f34293) rather than the default-assigned wallet of the deployer wallet (which is likely a hot wallet).
+1. Update the render provider address (e.g. the Art Blocks address) to use a secure Art Blocks owned hardware wallet rather than the default-assigned wallet of the deployer wallet (which is likely a hot wallet).
 This can be done by connecting to the contract via Etherscan (e.g. https://etherscan.io/address/0x28f2d3805652fb5d359486dffb7d08320d403240#writeContract) and using the `updateRenderProviderAddress` method.

+**Note:** in the future, it would be preferrable to use a multi-sig vault (e.g. Gnosis) rather than using a single-failure-point hardware wallet as the render provider payee for new core contract deployments, but this is currently problematic due to EIP-2929 (see https://help.gnosis-safe.io/en/articles/5249851-why-can-t-i-transfer-eth-from-a-contract-into-a-safe).

 ### whitelist ab staff (testnet only)